 If your child is moving from primary to secondary school, you may wish to read or download Parenting across Scotland's top ten tips - starting high school.

 How can I find out more about my child's school?

 - Attend induction events or introductory sessions.
 They are designed to let you meet teachers and see the environment your child will be learning in.
 If you cannot attend an event, contact the school and ask if you can go along at another time.

 - Keep in touch with the school and let them know any important information about your child.

-- Make the most of opportunities to share information, for example parents' evenings or events, and ensuring the exchange of contact details such as email addresses.
+- Make the most of opportunities to share and receive information, for example through attending parents' evenings or events, and ensuring the exchange of contact details such as email addresses.

 If you do not receive documents or information about these kinds of events, contact the school office and ask.

 Read access information provided by the school, which may include: